 - Decrease in how much or how often you urinate

-- Severe constipation, stomach pain, nausea or vomiting, gas, full or bloated feeling
+- Severe constipation, sudden and severe stomach pain, nausea, vomiting, gas, full or bloated feeling

 - Trouble breathing, cold sweat, bluish-colored skin